 Over time, collagen production decreases in our body, which can cause the skin to look more wrinkled and less even and bright.
 Certain peptides are able to stimulate collagen production, which can lead to firmer, younger-looking skin.

 Niacinamide is a gentle skincare ingredient and potent antioxidant related to vitamin B-3 (niacin).
-It helps diminish the signs of aging, discoloration and blemishes, balances the skin tone, and improves the look of hyperpigmentation.
+It helps diminish the signs of ageing, discolouration and blemishes, balances the skin tone, and improves the look of hyperpigmentation.

-It can be used alongside other active ingredients, in particular hyaluronic acid, for optimal anti-aging results.
+It can be used alongside other active ingredients, in particular hyaluronic acid, for optimal anti-ageing results.